What Worked For Obamacare And What Didn't? Lessons From 5 States

 A study published Thursday tries to set aside the politics to look at what makes or breaks health insurance markets in five states.

-Researchers from from the Brookings Institution looked at state markets, thinking that if the goal is to replace or repair the Affordable Care Act with something better, then it would be good to know what worked and what failed.
+Researchers from the Brookings Institution looked at state markets, thinking that if the goal is to repair or replace the Affordable Care Act with something better, then it would be good to know what worked and what failed.

 "The political process at the moment is not generating a conversation about how do we create a better replacement for the Affordable Care Act," says Alice Rivlin, a senior fellow at the Brookings Institution who spearheaded the project.
 "It's a really hard problem, and people with different points of view about it have got to sit down together and say, 'How do we make it work?' "